 Notice the dismissive qualifier “just.”
 It may resonate, or even carry some anxiety for you.
 Am I giving my child every advantage?
 Are they gaining the foundation they need to succeed?
 If you have wondered about this, you are not alone, it’s a widespread concern we hear about all the time.

 In California, our rapidly expanding public school programs for these ages tend to feed parent anxiety.
-They lead parents to think that children should enroll in “real” kindergarten prep (a TK or PreK program) instead of a play-based.
+They lead parents to think that children should enroll in “real” kindergarten prep (a TK or PreK program) instead of a play-based early education program.
 Once again, It can help to think more critically about the qualifier, “real”, which communicates a diminished value in play-based programs.

 It’s actually the other way round.
 “Academic” and compliance focused preschool and/or TK programs typically offer children LESS preparation for school subjects (and for life) than play-based, emotionally supportive, and developmentally informed preschool programs.
 They may also reduce children’s level of interest in academic engagement in the long run.